Quick Answer: travel insurance for america

 Can I get travel insurance with an aortic aneurysm?

-Beyond health, the USA itself carries specific travel risks worth understanding before you fly.
+Beyond health, the USA itself presents specific travel risks worth understanding.

 State-specific risks, entry requirements, and adventure cover

-Road trips need a specific check before you leave.
-Hire car excess cover and breakdown assistance aren't automatically included.
+Road trips need targeted checks.
+Hire car excess and breakdown cover are rarely automatic inclusions.
 Verify both before you collect the keys.

 Staying connected in America: eSIM and mobile data